 Kanopi created a fully-functional Bookshare website in less than two hours and complete translation within two weeks.
 Before the project, similar work would have taken more than two months.

 In addition to planning and building the framework, the Kanopi team supported translation and deployment of new sites for 9 countries, including:

 to be translated into 10 languages:

 - and Telugu

-Several sites have been successfully launched already, including the United Arab Emirates and, in mid-September 2019, a site for the National Council for the Blind (NCBI) in Ireland.
+Several sites are now live, including the United Arab Emirates and a site for the National Council for the Blind (NCBI) in Ireland.
 Both are examples of how each organization was able to tailor Bookshare to their needs and audiences.

 With near-future plans to translate the site into more than 100 languages, there is incredible potential for Kanopi Studios to support Benetech’s goal of offering Bookshare in every nation across the globe.

 We’re incredibly proud of this work with Benetech Bookshare to unlock the power of reading, allowing people of all abilities access to printed materials that can expand their success in school, their ability to find jobs, and their pure enjoyment of everyday life.